scala-native/scala-native/docs/user/interop.rst

         val buffer = native.alloc[Byte](n)
       }

+   `native.alloc` requests memory sufficient to contain `n` values of a given type.
+   If number of elements is not specified, it defaults to a single element.
+   Memory is zeroed out by default.

    Zone allocation is the preferred way to allocate temporary unmanaged memory.
    It's idiomatic to use implicit zone parameters to abstract over code that has to zone allocate.